MicahWallace/micahwallace.github.io/_tabs/resume.md

 Hello and welcome!
 I am an Information Technology Professional currently based out of South-Western Ontario, Canada.
 I have been working in the field since 2011 and continue to seek out new technology as well as broaden my experience and training.
 I have a passion for Information security and take every opportunity to learn and grow in the field.

 My childhood was spent growing up on a farm which provided lots of opportunity to learn how to work hard, as well as to learn how to problem solve across a broad range.
 Being able to “Think outside the box” is a skill that is extremely valuable in IT and many problems faced on a daily basis require this skill to successfully solve.

+ChatGPT

+Hello and welcome!
+As an Information Technology Professional based in South-Western Ontario, Canada, I have been working in the field since 2011 and am always seeking to broaden my experience and training.
+I have a strong passion for IT security and am dedicated to continuously learning and growing in this field.

+Growing up on a rural farm taught me the value of hard work and the ability to think outside the box, which are both essential skills in IT.
+Many of the problems encountered in this field require creative thinking and the ability to find solutions from a variety of angles.
+I am always looking for new opportunities to hone these skills and provide the best possible service.

 ---